• Codex

 Tweet

-• Phane Solitary, Large, Magical, Devious, Intelligent, Planar, Amorphous
+• Flameskull Solitary, Tiny, Magical, Devious, Intelligent, Undead

 Created by potrace 1.10, written by Peter Selinger 2001-2011 This monster has been edited.
 Its probably still cool, but its stats may not line up with standard monsters.